vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/009/10_yadvAM_kaxIvA_N.md

 They are both models and, to a certain extent, rivals.

-Pṛthi in the publ. tr. should be corrected to Pṛthī.
+Pṛthi in the published translation should be corrected to Pṛthī.